dankore/personal-site/src/pages/1-boc/index.md

 The site is currently averaging more than 4,000 unique visits and 400,000 requests a month*.

-I made several of the site's static pages, content addition, and SEO.
+I write code in Hyperapp and style in TailwindCSS which run in a Docker Swam cluster.
+I also do content addition and SEO.

 I also lead a small marketing team which comprised of volunteer content creators.
 We also help small business owners get their businesses on the site to increase sales.